wix/react-native-calendars/README.md

   <img src="https://github.com/wix-private/wix-react-native-calendar/blob/master/demo/calendar-list.gif?raw=true">
 </kbd>

-`<CalendarList />` - scrollable semi-infinite calendar composed of `<Calendar />` components.
+`<CalendarList />` is scrollable semi-infinite calendar composed of `<Calendar />` components.
 Currently it is possible to scroll 4 years back and 4 years to the future.
 All paramters that are available for `<Calendar />` are also available for this component.
 There are also some additional params that can be used:

 ```javascript
 <CalendarList